sophiayduan/Endev-board/JOURNAL.md

 - Removable magnets to mount it
 - LiPo powered

-# June 28th: Finishing the PCB
+# June 28th: Finishing the schematic
 **Total time spent: 9h**

 I continued the tutorial and then added additional periferals and features that are specific to monitoring my printer.